LNP-BP/LNPBPs/lnpbp-0021.md

     -- Asset specification containing ticker, name, precision etc. global spec :: RGBTypes.DivisibleAssetSpec

-    -- Contract text is separated from the name since it must not be -- changeable by the issuer.
+    -- Contract text and creation date is separated from the spec since it must -- not be changeable by the issuer. global terms :: RGBTypes.RicardianContract
-    global terms :: RGBTypes.RicardianContract
+    global created :: RGBTypes.Timestamp

     -- Data for all issued tokens
     global tokens* :: TokenData